coursera-dl/coursera-dl/README.md

 * To download an On Demand course, use the `--on-demand` option of the program.

+* To download a course that has a URL starting `https://www.coursera.org/learn/`, use the `--on-demand` option of the program.

 * Have you tried to clean the cached cookies/credentials with the `--clear-cache` option?